GaurangParmar1810/Lab-7_202001444/README.md

 following ranges `1 <= month <= 12`, `1 <= day <= 31`, `1900 <= year <= 2015`.The possible output dates would be
 previous date or invalid date.
 Design the equivalence class test cases?

---> Equivalence classes for this program are as below:
+&raar; Equivalence classes for this program are as below:

 `For Day (DD)`: